 The City of Asheville continues to address the impact of winter storm events, clearing sidewalks adjacent to city-owned property and salting and sanding roads.
 However, at temperatures below 5 degrees, materials used to thaw ice are less effective.
 Drivers and pedestrians alike are advised to use extreme caution and not travel unless it is absolutely necessary.

 This and other weather updates can be found at ashevillenc.gov.

 ASHEVILLE NC – The potential for frozen pipes increases dramatically when temperatures drop below freezing.
 With the predicted extreme cold coming our way, here are some tips to help you keep your pipes from freezing and to help you know what to do if they do freeze.

 Be aware of which pipes are most likely to freeze.

 Where exterior faucets are not shut off on the interior.

-It’s hard to find a spot where cold air hits a pipe directly and freezes the line.
-It can freeze in that location and keep the whole line from flowing.
+It’s hard to find the spot where cold air hits a pipe directly and freezes the line.
+It can freeze in one location and keep the whole line from flowing.
 Look for where a pipe may pass a crawlspace vent, basement window, or run along a sill plate.
 Look for areas where there is cold air coming in.

 Precautions to Take